What is relationship violence?

 - Virginia Tech encourages you to contact the police if you have experienced any act of relationship violence.
 If the act of relationship violence occurred on campus, contact the Virginia Tech Police Department, 540-231-6411.
 If the act of relationship violence occurred off campus, contact the police department in the locality where the act occurred.

-- If you are or have been a victim of relationship violence by a student, consider making a report to the Deputy Title IX Coordinator, 540-231-8064.
+- If you are or have been a victim of relationship violence by a student, consider making a report to the Title IX Coordinator, 540-231-1824.
 Relationship violence violates the Student Code of Conduct.
 Visit our Title IX at Virginia Tech page to learn more about the Title IX investigation process and your rights and responsibilities in that process.